thenameisluk/Dream/readme.md

 - [ ] figure out what makes rust special
 - [ ] make specification
 - [ ] write interpreter
-- [ ] write compiler
+- [ ] write compiler (using interpreter)
-- [ ] make the language self-hosted

 ### Sidequests

 - [ ] get a logo
 - [ ] write a languege server

-i know it might take time to get usable but when

-it's done, i'll finally be able to use "modern"

-programming language with comfort
+i used to love coding but now i feel burned out

+and i can't see any way do help myself

+'ve already taken long enough break from coding

 i really want this language to feel good it's a Dream